<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://gitzandglory.com/my-one-gripe-about-forums-dying/" rel="alternate"/>
+<link href="https://gitzandglory.com/my-first-month-on-bearblog-obligatory-new-blogger-post/" rel="alternate"/>

 </entry>